MarcoArmenta/Hidden-Activations-are-not-Enough/README.md

 The subsequent scripts will create a directory `experiments` in which a subdirectory `experiments/{idx}/` will contain all the metadata for the default experiment with index `idx`.

 ### Order for running scripts
 Here is a diagram with the order to run the scripts (or job if using a SLURM cluster).
 Below is the description of what each script does and how to run it.
+Parallel paths can be run in parallel.

 ```mermaid
 flowchart TD